mhpenta/jobj/README.md

 # jobj

-`jobj` is a Go package that provides a flexible and type-safe way to create and manage JSON and XML schema definitions.
-It offers a fluent API for defining complex data structures with field validation, custom types, and schema generation capabilities.
+`jobj` is a Go package that provides a flexible way to create and manage JSON schema definitions.
+It offers an API for defining json data structures for the purpose of generating json schemas in context of requesting specific options from large language models.

+Does not attempt to implement the entire spec, only a subset for creating dynamic json schemas.

 ## Features

-- Fluent API for schema definition
+- API for schema definition
-- Support for both JSON and XML schema generation
-- Custom date type handling with `JsonDate`
+- JSON to Go date type handling with `JsonDate`
-- Field validation and type checking
 - Support for nested objects and arrays
 - Enum-like field constraints using `AnyOf`
 - Required/optional field specification
-- Schema validation against Go structs

 ## Installation